-1. Loading space shall be provided in the rear yard in the ratio of at least ten (10) square feet per front foot of building and shall be computed separately from the off-street parking requirements; except in the instance of OS 1 Districts loading space shall be provided in the ratio of five (5) square feet per front foot of building and may be provided in the side or rear yard.
+At least one (1) loading space shall be provided in the rear yard in the ratio of at least ten (10) square feet per front foot of building and shall be computed separately from the offstreet parking requirements; except in the instance of OS 1 Districts loading space shall be provided in the ratio of five (5) square feet per front foot of building and may be provided in the side or rear yard.
 Where an alley exists or is provided at the rear or side of buildings, loading spaces shall not be required in OS 1, B 1, B 2, CBD, DOD, WD, and DOD districts.
+The number and dimension of all proposed loading spaces shall be shown on the site plan.